 Now, if you can increase your CTR by 2x then your conversion rate will also follow by a 50% increment.

-More clicks simply mean more chances of your website in convincing more people to convert into your customers, provided that your website is able to get people to do certain actions.
+More clicks simply mean more chances of your website convincing more people to convert into your customers, provided that your website is able to get people to do certain actions.
 Since we’re talking about this, feel free to check out this blog on how to map keywords to your buyer’s journey.

 4. Increase brand awareness